 Painful Urination Treatment in Lahore | Female Urologist | Zaib Hospital

-A number of different conditions cause painful urination referred to as dysuria.
+Several different conditions cause painful urination treatment referred to as dysuria.
 In females, urinary tract infections are the very common cause of painful urination.
-In males, urethritis and certain prostate circumstances are recurrent causes of painful urination.
-Medical conditions and external factors that can cause painful urination to include:
+In males, urethritis and certain prostate circumstances are recurrent causes of a painful urination.

 - Chlamydia trachomatis.